DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/interact-with-the-page.md

 See the [Test File Upload](../../recipes/basics/test-file-upload.md) recipe for more details.

 > The t.setFilesToUpload action only works with `<input type="file">` HTML elements because browser uses these elements for file upload.
-> The t.setFilesToUpload action only works with `<input type="file">` HTML elements because browser primarily uses these elements for file upload.

 **Example**